lubhaniagarwal/webScrapping1/README.md

 2. Image posted
 3. Experience shared by farmers.

-The result is stored in CSV format that can be further used to apply on various machine learning algorithms and derive useful informations.
+The result is stored in CSV format that can be further used to apply on various machine learning algorithms and derive useful information.

 Web scrapping is done for learning purpose and have no intention of causing any harm.